-The proposed change to a Rural Residential designation is consistent with the Ames Urban Fringe Plan's determination that this area is not anticipated for
+The proposed change to a Rural Residential designation is consistent with the Ames Urban Fringe Plan's determination that this area is not anticipated for annexation and urban development.

 The proposal is also consistent with the Allowable Growth Policies of the Land Use Policy Plan which has determined that the area is not needed to accommodate the future housing and population needs of the City.